-Frédéric Bozo is a Senior Fellow at the Transatlantic Academy.
-Since 2005 he has been a Professor at the Sorbonne Nouvelle (University of Paris III), where he teaches contemporary history and international relations.
-Prior to that, he has held teaching positions at the University of Marne-la-Vallée (1994–1998) and the University of Nantes, where he was a professor from 1998 to 2005.
+Frédéric Bozo is a senior fellow at the Transatlantic Academy.
+Since 2005 he has been a professor at the Sorbonne Nouvelle (University of Paris III), where he teaches contemporary history and international relations.
+Prior to that, he held teaching positions at the University of Marne-la-Vallée (1994–98) and the University of Nantes, where he was a professor from 1998 to 2005.
 His books include Mitterrand, the End of the Cold War, and German Unification (2009, first published in French in 2005); Two Strategies for Europe: De Gaulle, the United States, and the Atlantic Alliance (2001, first published in French in 1996); and French Foreign Policy Since 1945: An Introduction (2016, first published in French in 2012).
 His latest book, A History of the Iraq Crisis: France, the United States, and Iraq, 1991-2003 (first published in French in 2013), will be published in English this fall.
-Bozo was educated at the Ecole normale supérieure and Sciences Po and received his PhD in contemporary history from the University of Paris X-Nanterre (1993) and his Habilitation from the Sorbonne Nouvelle (1997).
+Bozo was educated at the École normale supérieure and Sciences Po, and received his PhD in contemporary history from the University of Paris X-Nanterre (1993) and his habilitation from the Sorbonne Nouvelle (1997).